US stocks give up afternoon gains and end slightly lower

-NEW YORK (AP) — Stocks were mixed in late-afternoon trading on Wall Street Wednesday amid concerns about inflation and whether rising interest rates will help or hinder the economy.
+NEW YORK (AP) — A choppy day of trading on Wall Street ended with a modest pullback for stocks Wednesday, the latest bout of volatility for the market amid concerns about inflation and uncertainty over whether rising interest rates will help or hinder the economy.

+The indexes were on pace for a modest gain before slipping into the red in the final minutes of trading.
+The S&P 500 dropped 0.1%, with the stocks in the benchmark index about evenly split between gainers and decliners.
+The Dow Jones Industrial Average gave up 0.2% and the Nasdaq fell 0.1%.

+Energy companies helped pull the market lower after the price of U.S. crude oil fell 4%.
+Technology companies also lost ground, which helped keep gains in health care, real estate and other sectors in check.

-Much of the loss has been tied to concerns about rising inflation and the Federal Reserve's plan to aggressively raise interest rates in order to temper inflation's impact on consumers and businesses.
+Much of the market's decline has been tied to concerns about rising inflation and the Federal Reserve’s plan to aggressively raise interest rates in order to temper inflation’s impact on consumers and businesses.

 “There have been some new hurdles put in front of us,” said Sylvia Jablonski, chief investment officer at Defiance ETFs.
 As a result, she said, many investors are “sitting on the sidelines.”